syncfusion-content/windowsforms-docs/WindowsForms/Radial-Menu/Keyboard-Support.md

 Follow the steps below to add Super accelerator

-1. Drag-and-drop the SuperAccelerator on your form or creating superaccelerator instance through codeing
+1. Drag-and-drop the SuperAccelerator on your form or creating super accelerator instance through codeing

 ![Keyboard-Support_img2](Keyboard-Support_images/Keyboard-Support_img2.jpg)